11 Foods That Can Negatively Affect Your Health

 11 foods with low nutritional value that can affect your health

-While the following foods are particularly lacking in nutritive value in many cases, the point of paying attention to this list is less about cutting each item out entirely and more about realizing how little they bring to your diet.
-We don't even recommend you avoid these foods completely if they're part of your regular diet, in fact, as food restriction can potentially trigger disordered eating.
-The main takeaway here is that it's okay to eat the foods this list, as long was you're also eating nutrient-rich foods that provide you with the vitamins and minerals you need.
+While the following foods are particularly lacking in nutritive value, the point of paying attention to this list is less about cutting each item out entirely and more about realizing how little they bring to your diet.
+We don't recommend you avoid these foods completely, in fact, as food restriction can potentially trigger disordered eating.
+The main takeaway here is that it's OK to eat the foods this list, as long was you're also eating nutrient-rich foods that provide you with the vitamins and minerals you need.

 Many of the following foods contain highly refined grains, high amounts of trans fats or other processed fats that are hard for the body to use effectively.
 The food sources simply lack many of the key nutrients like dietary fiber that promotes gut health.
 Over time, depriving your body of the many vitamins, minerals and nutrients of whole foods like fruits, vegetables and whole grains may create deficiencies that have medical symptoms.